Global sting: FBI-encrypted app tricks organized crime - WTMJ

 Associated Press

-THE HAGUE, Netherlands (AP) — A global sting involving an encrypted communications platform developed by the FBI has sparked a series of raids and arrests around the world, delivering “an unprecedented blow” to crime gangs, law enforcement authorities said Tuesday.
+THE HAGUE, Netherlands (AP) — A global sting involving an encrypted communications platform developed by the FBI has sparked raids and arrests around the world, delivering “an unprecedented blow” to crime gangs, law enforcement authorities said Tuesday.

 It was, said Australian Federal Police Commander Jennifer Hearst, “a watershed moment in global law enforcement history.”